 Lebanon Travel - Possible Increase In Travelers

-Travelling to Lebanon has long been considered dangerous.
+Traveling to Lebanon has long been considered dangerous.
 The aftermath of COVID-19 has made foreign travel in general a high-stakes affair.
 That said, there are several factors that hint towards the possibility of a rising number of international travelers.
 The civil war was decades ago, but today, the country is among the most peaceful nations in the world.
 These days, travelers are attracted to Lebanon’s various summer festivals and lucrative lifestyle.

 It is becoming increasingly difficult to differentiate between modern cities.
 Still, Lebanon has maintained its uniqueness.
 The modern touch has not made the historical glory or cultural style wither away.